SacredData/hyperwav/README.md

 ### Status
 > WIP, expect breaking changes
 ### Notes
+- As designed, some of this library's functionalities depend upon the `sox` and `play` command-line tools.
+Installing [SoX][sox] is recommended.
 - Use signed 16-bit fixed integer mono PCM samples at 48kHz sampling rate
 - Raw and WAV both supported (for now) as inputs
 ## Background